-The decision to place a child for adoption, whether you are carrying the child now or have already given birth, is an extremely difficult one.
-Ideally, the father of the child will be a source of support and guidance throughout this process, but there are many situations in which it can feel like involving the father in the adoption process will only make it more difficult.
+The decision to place a child for adoption before or after birth, is an extremely difficult one.
+Ideally, the child's birth father of the child be a source of support throughout the adoption process; however, there are many situations where it seems like involving the birth father will only make things more difficult.

-When the father is not currently in your life, and perhaps not even aware of the pregnancy or birth, it may even feel easier to simply not tell him (assuming you know where to find him) about the child and/or your decision to place that child up for adoption.
-But if you don’t let him know, you could end up putting your adoption plan in jeopardy.
+If the birth father isn't involved, or not even aware of the pregnancy or birth, it may feel easier to just keep quiet about your pregnancy and your decision to give the baby up for adoption.
+But if you know how to find the child's father and still don't tell him, you could end up putting your adoption plan in jeopardy.

 The Basic Law on a Father’s Rights in an Adoption

-State law governs the rights that a father has in adoption, and those laws vary considerably from state to state.
-If the adoptive parents live in another state, it may be possible to finalize the adoption under the laws of either that state or yours.
+Laws about a birth father's rights in an adoption vary from state to state.
+If the adoptive parents live in another state, it may be possible to finalize the adoption under the laws of either your state or theirs.

 - “presumed” father